nigue/sm-updater/README.md

     - use supabase stored procedure postgres
     - use supabase enumrated types to files
+        - type files to zip or not
+        - operative system
     - Generate report log, with success or errors in a supabase table
     - Read stats.xml and upload record using a sp in postgress
         - read xml with phyton